Internet-Draft SCITT Architecture December 2024

 }

-Figure 8 illustrates the decoded inclusion proof from Figure 6.
-This inclusion proof indicates that the size of the transparency log was 8 at the time the receipt was issued.
+Figure 10 illustrates the decoded inclusion proof from Figure 8.
+This inclusion proof indicates that the size of the Append-only Log was 8 at the time the Receipt was issued.
 The structure of this inclusion proof is specific to the verifiable data structure used (RFC9162_SHA256).

 [ / Inclusion proof 1 /